UQ-RCC/hpc-docs/guides/Accounting-group-admin.md

 Bunya users are usually added to accounting groups by their supervisor, group leader or group's administrator.

 Accounting group owners/administrators endorse a Bunya user when they add the Bunya user to the accounting group.
-The accounting group owner/administrators confirm that they know the Bunya user and that the Bunya user has legitimate UQ and/or QCIF research that requires the access to Bunya resources.
+The accounting group owner/administrators confirm that they know the Bunya user and that the Bunya user has legitimate UQ non-commercial research that requires the access to Bunya resources.

-Accounting group owners take on the responsibility that their group, and each member who is a Bunya user consumes Bunya resources for UQ and/or QCIF research only.
+Accounting group owners take on the responsibility that their group, and each member who is a Bunya user consumes Bunya resources for legitimate non-commercial research only.

 Accounting group owners/administrators take on the responsibility to remove any Bunya user member of their accounting who should no longer consume Bunya resources under their accounting group.